DaveO-Home/dodex-vertx/README.md

 3. Ctrl+Double-Click a dial or bottom card to popup the messaging client.
 4. To test the messaging, open up the URL in a different browser and make a connection by Ctrl+Double-Clicking the bottom card.
 Make sure you create a handle.
 5. Enter a message and click send to test.
+6. For dodex-input Double-Click a dial or bottom card to popup the input dialog.
+Allows for uploading, editing and removal of private content.
+Content in JSON can be defined as arrays to make HTML more readable.

 ### Optimizing with Graalvm